FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01-databases-sql.md

 - Define what role a database plays in an application.
 - Explain how a relational database is structured.
 - Write basic SQL queries to perform CRUD operations on a database.
+- Store and retrieve JSON data from a local instance of Postgres.
+- Describe full-text search.
+- Describe 'Fuzzy Search' and perform a fuzzy search on a PostgreSQL dataset.

 ---